top of page

 When choosing keyword phrases, it's important to think about the intent behind the search.

-Keywords for estimation:
+Keywords for Estimation:

-For keyword search estimates, or to find the best keyword phrases for your content or website in general, you can use various SEO tools like Google Keyword Planner, SEMrush, Ahrefs, Long Tail Pro, or Moz's Keyword Explorer.
+For keyword search estimates or to find the best keyword phrases for your content or website in general, you can use various SEO tools like Google Keyword Planner, Semrush, Ahrefs, Long Tail Pro, or Moz's Keyword Explorer.

 In fact, there are now more keyword research tools than ever before.
 These tools will provide you with valuable insights into keyword search volume, competition, related phrases, and more.

 Keep in mind that paid tools offer more rich insights than free ones.
-Though free ones shouldn't be disregarded either, because they might be a part of your thorough research and help to provide a valuable analysis, overall.

 “Focus on topic clusters to build authority.
 Identify the topics you want to focus on, research related terms and phrases, and create content for each cluster” HubSpot